bessagroup/CRATE/_sources/rst_doc_files/advanced_usage/interface_clustering_algorithm.rst.txt

                else:
                    raise RuntimeError('Unknown clustering algorithm.')

-* **Step 5** - Perform the complete implementation of the new clustering algorithm in :code:`new_clustering_algorithm.py` by developing the class :code:`NewClusteringAlgorithm` and implementing the abstract methods (look for the @abstractmethod decorator) established by the clustering algorithm interface (:py:class:`~crate.clustering.clusteringalgs.ClusteringAlgorithm`).
+* **Step 5** - Perform the complete implementation of the new clustering algorithm in :code:`new_clustering_algorithm.py` by developing the class :code:`NewClusteringAlgorithm` and implementing the abstract methods (look for the @abstractmethod decorator) established by the clustering algorithm interface (:py:class:`~cratepy.clustering.clusteringalgs.ClusteringAlgorithm`).

 ----

 Recommendations
 ---------------

-* If you are not familiar with the implementation of a clustering algorithm in CRATE, it is **recommended** that you first take a look into the implementation of the clustering algorithms already available (:py:mod:`crate.clustering.clusteringalgs`).
-Despite being embedded directly in :py:mod:`crate.clustering.clusteringalgs`, the fundamental implementation steps of these clustering algorithms follows the steps previously outlined and are fully documented;
+* If you are not familiar with the implementation of a clustering algorithm in CRATE, it is **recommended** that you first take a look into the implementation of the clustering algorithms already available (:py:mod:`cratepy.clustering.clusteringalgs`).
+Despite being embedded directly in :py:mod:`cratepy.clustering.clusteringalgs`, the fundamental implementation steps of these clustering algorithms follows the steps previously outlined and are fully documented;

-* In the particular case of a hierarchical agglomerative clustering algorithm and when access to the linkage matrix is required, derive a class for the new clustering algorithm (e.g., :code:`NewClusteringAlgorithm`) from the **hierarchical agglomerative clustering algorithm interface** (:py:class:`~crate.clustering.clusteringalgs.AgglomerativeAlgorithm`) instead;
+* In the particular case of a hierarchical agglomerative clustering algorithm and when access to the linkage matrix is required, derive a class for the new clustering algorithm (e.g., :code:`NewClusteringAlgorithm`) from the **hierarchical agglomerative clustering algorithm interface** (:py:class:`~cratepy.clustering.clusteringalgs.AgglomerativeAlgorithm`) instead;

-* Take advantage of the several Python **open-source libraries** (e.g., `SciPy <https://docs.scipy.org/doc/scipy/reference/cluster.html>`_, `Scikit-Learn <https://scikit-learn.org/stable/modules/clustering.html>`_) that provide many well-established clustering algorithms and implement a simple **wrapper class** compliant with the clustering algorithm interface (:py:class:`~crate.clustering.clusteringalgs.ClusteringAlgorithm`).
+* Take advantage of the several Python **open-source libraries** (e.g., `SciPy <https://docs.scipy.org/doc/scipy/reference/cluster.html>`_, `Scikit-Learn <https://scikit-learn.org/stable/modules/clustering.html>`_) that provide many well-established clustering algorithms and implement a simple **wrapper class** compliant with the clustering algorithm interface (:py:class:`~cratepy.clustering.clusteringalgs.ClusteringAlgorithm`).